paweljedrzejczyk/rwr-redux/README.md

 ### store

-Registered store has to be a function which accetps **initial state** as an argument and returns store object:
+Registered store has to be a function which accepts **initial state** as an argument and returns store object:

 ```js
 export default function configureStore(initialState) {